mattdonnelly/Swifter/README.md

 ```

 #### ListTag, UserTag, and UsersTag
-Certain  Twitter API allows you to use either the `user_id` or `screen_name` to get user related objects (and `list_id`/`slug` for lists).
+Certain  Twitter API calls allows you to use either the `user_id` or `screen_name` to get user related objects (and `list_id`/`slug` for lists).
 Swifter offers a solution so that the user won't accidentally use the wrong method, and have nothing returned.
 For more information, check the `SwifterTag.swift` file.

 ```swift
 swifter.getUserFollowersIDs(for: .id(userId), success: { json, prev, next in